Parth S. Gejji

 • Hewlett-Packard Co. v.
 Quanta Storage, Inc., 961 F.3d 731 (5th Cir.
 2020)

-Assisted in securing affirmance of a $438 million antitrust judgment based on a price-fixing conspiracy involving optical disk drives.
+Assisted in securing affirmance of a $438 million antitrust judgment in favor of Beck Redden’s client, HP, based on a price-fixing conspiracy involving optical disk drives.
 The appeal also involved an issue regarding the district court’s ability to enforce its judgment by ordering the defendant to turn over its assets to HP.
 As the Fifth Circuit put it, “Quanta risked bet-the-company litigation and lost, so the district court ordered it to hand over the company.”

 • Smith v.
 Wal-Mart Stores, Inc., 980 F.3d 1060 (5th Cir.
 2020)

-Lead appellate counsel in a summary judgment appeal involving a defamation claim.
+Lead appellate counsel in an appeal involving a defamation claim.

 • Zepeda v.
 Federal Home Loan Mortgage Corp., 967 F.3d 456 (5th Cir.
 2020)